If you are someone that loves to make bread at home, you might be having a hard time calculating how many calories it has.

 Tracking Calories In Homemade Bread: The Automated Method

 For some people, the manual method might be overwhelming.
 If you don’t care for the manual method, the automated way is for you.

 For this, you need a calorie counter app.
 While there are several apps available on the market, the one I recommend is MacroFactor.
-Using this link gets you an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+You can cancel anytime before your trial ends without being charged.

 MacroFactor has several benefits, such as having an extensive food database, being easy to use, saving all your recipes, and keeping track of all your calories and macros.